aws-samples/aws-xray-scatter-sample/README.md

 *Note: The sample app default to the **us-east-1** region.
 If your X-Ray data is in another region, click on the ... on the top right to bring up the region selection panel and select a different region.*

 ### AWS Elastic Beanstalk
-*Note: Deploying this app to Elastic Beanstalk using the below instructions will enable anyone with the URL for your Elastic Beanstalk environment to view the application.*
+*Note: Deploying this app to Elastic Beanstalk using the below instructions will enable anyone with the URL for your Elastic Beanstalk environment to view the app.
+You can restrict access by running the app in a VPC or updating the load balancer security gruop to only allow access from trusted IP addresses.*

 You can get started using the following steps:
   1. [Install the AWS Elastic Beanstalk Command Line Interface (CLI)](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-install.html).